 - Forehead wrinkles—Total of 20 units divided into 5 injections of 4 units each, injected into 5 previously marked areas.

-Note: Check out our article to find out more details on how many units of Botox do you need for other areas as well.
+Note: Check out our article to find out how many units of Botox you need for other areas.

-The first signs of Botox effects usually appear up to two weeks after the procedure.
+The first effects of a Botox treatment usually appear up to two weeks after the procedure.
 For most patients, the effects of the Botox treatment last for three to four months.
 Some patients feel the effects for six months.

 Side effects of Botox and Xeomin are similar.
 They are occasional and usually mild.